Goals

 Here are a few questions to test your understanding.

-- What information is stored in the peripheral register at address
+- What information is stored in the peripheral registers at addresses

 beq

-Now that you understand how the program operates, you are ready to configure a breadboard circuit to test the program.
+Once you understand how the code operates, you are ready to make the button circuit.

-Grab a pushbutton mechanism, a button cap, and a 10K resistor from your parts kit.
-The button has four legs.
-The legs are partitioned into two pairs of legs, where the pair is always connected.
+Grab a pushbutton from your parts kit.
+The button has four legs, which are partitioned into two opposing pairs.
+The legs within a pair are always connected to one another.
 When the button is pressed, all four legs become connected.
+Wiring a connection from a leg to one in the opposite pair will read as open until the button is pressed.
 Your first task is to work out which leg pairs are always connected and which only become connected when the switch is closed.
 How the legs are wired is not obvious!
-A good way to experimentally confirm is to measure continuity across the legs using a multimeter.
+One way to experimentally confirm is using the multimeter to test for continuity across each pair of legs.
 Once you understand how the legs are connected, position the button on the breadboard so it can act as a switch.

-An important detail to work out is the default value of the input pin that reads the button state.
-Before we connect a pin to something, its voltage is in a "floating" state.
-We need to intentionally pull the pin to a known initial state to ensure we get a reliable reading.
-The button program is written to expect that the button state is initially high and goes low when pressed.
-We will connect the pin to the power rail via a 10K resistor and "pull up" the line to set its initial state as high.
-This will cause the connected gpio to read as high.
-When the button is pressed, it grounds the circuit and it will read low.
+You will connect an input pin from the Pi into the button circuit to read the button state (pressed or not pressed) The default voltage of a gpio input pin is in a "floating" state, so we must intentionally pull the pin to a known voltage to ensure a reliable reading.
+The button program above is written expect that the button state is initially high and goes low when pressed, so we need to make the default state high.
+We can do this by connecting the input pin to the power rail through a 10K resistor to "pull up" the line.
+This causes the gpio to read high by default when the button is not pressed.
+Pressing the button grounds the circuit and the gpio will then read low.
 Sparkfun has a nice tutorial on the use of pull-up resistors for more information.

-After confirming your circuit is correctly constructed, you are ready to power it up and build and run the button program.
-Time for another round of risv64-unknown-elf-... uh
+.
+You are now ready to power it up and build and run the button program.
+Time for another round of riscv64-unknown-elf-...

-, what was that again?
-Let us offer another useful tool to add to your bag of tricks: make
+, uh, what was that again?
+Let's add another useful tool to your bag of tricks: make

-lists the commands to build and run the program and allows you to skip entering them out again and again.
+can be used to list the commands needed to build and run the program and allows you to skip re-typing them again and again.
 Next week's lab will have an exercise on exploring make

 , for now, you can take it on faith that the command make run